Joanne McNeil is the author of

 recipient of the Warhol Foundation Arts Writers Grant, and an

 instructor at the School for Poetic Computation.
+She grew up in Brockton, MA and is currently based in Los Angeles.

 She's currently working on another nonfiction book, TOO EARLY FOR THE